 The program involves two full years, including summer sessions, of concentrated didactic and clinical experiences that lead to eligibility for the Board of Certification examination.

-The M.S. with a major in athletic training requires the following work.
+The MS with a major in athletic training requires the following work.

-Code | Title | Hours |
+Title |

 AT:3060 | Advanced Anatomy for Athletic Training | 4 |